NC3-LU/cases_web/_knowhow/glossary/DRP.markdown

   * Set the maximum acceptable Return Time on Objective (RTO) assuming a disaster affecting the whole company.
 At this point, the use of downgraded mode should also be discussed.
   * Set the maximum acceptable Recovery Point Objective (RPO)
 * The IT manager must:
-  * Compare their view to that of the business in order to provide better explanations and find a compromise with regard to disaster recovery capabilities.
+  * Compare their view to that of the business to provide better explanations and find a compromise about disaster recovery capabilities.
   * Negotiate with the management board to obtain the technical and financial resources to meet the business’s requirements.

-### 6. Study of technical and financial solutions
+### 6. Study of Technical and Financial Solutions
 Based on the results of the negotiations in stage 5, the IT manager must consider and suggest technical solutions that meet the business’s requirements.

 The IT manager’s work must focus on two issues: